jeong

 Good psychiatry is built on trust, authenticity, and compassionate tenacity.
 My style is active and direct.
 Warm and accepting, but not passive.
 My patients tell me they can feel that I'm fully present with them, working to understand how to help.

-I've trained with some of the most respected psychiatrists and psychologists at Harvard and moved between worlds most people never see together — blue-collar and elite, American and Korean, rural and urban — and my patients reflect that range: executives and mechanics, teachers and attorneys, second-generation Americans and recent transplants.
-The common thread isn't background.
-It's the desire to understand something about themselves that's been hard to get at alone.
+I trained with some of the most respected clinicians at Harvard (after a career at the top of the legal profession).
+I've moved between worlds most people never see together (blue-collar and elite, American and Korean, rural and urban), and my patients reflect that range: executives and mechanics, teachers and attorneys, second-generation Americans and recent transplants.

 To see where I've published, worked, and taught (and a few more personal details), see the background link below.

-Credentials
+Selected Credentials

 • Instructor — Harvard Psychiatry, Beth Israel Deaconess Medical Center